vyellapa/snpSniffer/README.md

 ✓ Copy snpSniffer.jar, geno and positions.txt to a location in the PATH

-✓ Copy database.ini to a location where you want to run snpSniffer; preferably where the aligned reads are present
+✓ Copy database.ini to a location where you want to run snpSniffer; preferably where bam files are present

-✓ samtools and bcfutils should be installed at a location in the PATH
+✓ samtools and bcfutils should be installed at a location in the PATH.
+This version is tested with samtools-0.1.19.

 ## Usage